deibid/quantified-humanist/week-1/David's Data Double.md

 * Maps

 Most files are in JSON.
-Will deffinetly look deeper into them
+Will definitely look deeper into them